The Emerging Ship

-Gaps in domain knowledge led to unclear or too narrow requirements driven by not actively involving people with good matter understanding in the planning stage.
+Gaps in domain knowledge led to unclear or requirements that were too narrow.
+People with good matter understanding were not actively included in the planning stage.

 - Too many teams.

-Having to coordinate six different teams would be a needless effort if people were otherwise grouped around the project in a single cross-functional unit.
+Having to coordinate six different teams would be a needless effort if people were otherwise grouped around projects in cross-functional units.

 All these implications didn't give us up, of course, but forced (the front-end devs at least) to deliberately address problematic areas both code and management-wise.

-The IT practice confirms whenever a team finds itself in a project storm, the best strategy is to allow experience developers to navigate the ship.
-This should go on until the process can be run in a normal temp with planning phases and iterations — in other words when the storm has already passed.
+The IT practice confirms whenever a team finds itself in a project storm, the best strategy is to allow experienced developers to navigate the ship.
+This should go on until the process can be run in a normal temp with planning phases and iterations as usual—in other words after the storm has already passed.

 Extreme Programming (XP) was created in response to problem domains whose requirements change.
 Your customers may not have a firm idea of what the system should do.
 You may have a system whose functionality is expected to change every few months.
 In many software environments dynamically changing requirements is the only constant.
 This is when XP will succeed while other methodologies do not.

 It was the right move.
 Situations like this should be considered extraordinary and avoided whenever possible, though.
-There is nothing better than working in a constant phase, doing what you do best, while PM handles the cross-team links.
+There is nothing better than working in a constant phase, doing what you do best, while project leaders handle the cross-team links.
 Everybody is on their seats and no huge surprises are to be expected.
-By saying this I also understand it’s largely wishful thinking.
-The harsh truth is most of the companies are not agile or don’t follow any structured methodology or apply frameworks like SCRUM or Kanban.
+By saying this I do also understand it's largely wishful thinking.
+The harsh truth is most of the companies are not agile or don't follow any structured methodology like SCRUM and Kanban.
 I am a Kanban fan, but even its obvious benefits are rarely enough to convince organizations to give it a try nowadays.
-Despite the endless sugary talks and big investments in agile frameworks like SCRUM fx., most of the companies rely on XP even if they don’t realize it.
-Developers’ responsibilities overlap with PM, marketing, SEO, design, etc., and that is not a coincidence.
+Despite the endless sugary talks and big investments in agile frameworks like SCRUM fx., most of the companies rely on XP even if they don't realize it.
+Developers' responsibilities overlap with PM, marketing, SEO, design, etc., and that is not a coincidence.

 We, in the front-end, built a flexible strategy to deal with project uncertainty, quickly realizing that great code alone won't be enough for our success.